Cruise Package Includes

 9 a.m. at Ga Wein Jetty (Near Mandalay Karaweik Mobile Hotel, 4.38 miles from Mandalay City Center).

-Rates are in US$ per person on double occupancy basis.
+Rates are in US$ per person on a double occupancy basis.
 Private room supplement costs 45% of the double occupancy rate.

 High season rates apply for the departure from 1st October through 31st October.